 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Chicken Kiev and salad with hard-cooked eggs and Russian dressing
+Chicken Kiev with butter lettuce salad and Russian dressing

-Family-Friendly, Dairy-Free, Mediterranean, Paleo, Lean & Clean, Carb-Conscious, Gluten-Free, Soy-Free
+Dairy-Free, Soy-Free, Mediterranean, Family-Friendly, Paleo, Lean & Clean, Carb-Conscious, Gluten-Free

 2 Servings, 600 Calories/Serving

 Chicken Kiev is a dish for the ages.
 There’s just somethin’ about tender, juicy chicken stuffed with fragrant herbs and baked in a golden, crispy-coated crust.

 - 4 or 5 sprigs organic fresh flat-leaf parsley

 - Sunbasket paleo “bread crumbs” (almond meal - flaxseed meal - granulated garlic - onion powder - sweet smoked paprika)

 - 2 organic boneless skinless chicken breasts (about 6 ounces each)